sebbrochet/vmlauncher/README.md

   -t TARGET, --target TARGET
-                        Specify the vCenter host to connect to -o PORT, --port PORT  Port to connect on (default is 443) -r CLUSTER, --cluster CLUSTER
+                        Specify the vCenter host to connect to -o PORT, --port PORT  Port to connect on (default is 443) -w WAIT, --wait WAIT  Time to wait in seconds between groups (default is 0) -r CLUSTER, --cluster CLUSTER
                         Specify the cluster name to run commands on (default is all clusters)